ebmdatalab/change_detection/README.md

 # Change detection in prescribing data

-Detects changes in time series using the R package gets (https://cran.r-project.org/web/packages/gets/index.html).
+Detects changes in time series with a python wrapper around the R package gets (https://cran.r-project.org/web/packages/gets/index.html).
 Uses a combination of Google BigQuery and Python to query data, which is then fed to the R change detection code.
 Outputs a table containing results.

 ## Installation
 `pip install change_detection`